 COVID-19 Homelessness Services

 The City of Santa Rosa is working to support individuals experiencing homelessness to protect this vulnerable population and the community at large from greater spread of COVID-19.
 Following the Order of the Sonoma County Public Health Officer on March 17, 2020 and guidance provided by the Centers for Disease Control (CDC), the City has taken several steps to address homelessness amid the coronavirus pandemic, including establishing a Safe Social Distance Program set up in an area of the parking lot at Finley Community Center.
-This site will be utilized to provide a temporary, managed social-distancing space for unsheltered populations through the duration of the Sonoma County Shelter in Place Order.
+This site will be utilized to provide a temporary, managed social-distancing space for unsheltered populations.

 City Actions to Date to Address Homelessness During COVID-19